DMTF/Redfish-Tacklebox/README.md

                         Enables a user account with the given name --disable DISABLE, -disable DISABLE
-                        Disabled a user account with the given name --lock LOCK, -lock LOCK
-                        Locks a user account with the given name --unlock UNLOCK, -unlock UNLOCK
+                        Disabled a user account with the given name --unlock UNLOCK, -unlock UNLOCK
                         Unlocks a user account with the given name
 ```